renovatebot/renovate/lib/platform/gitea/index.md

 ## Unsupported platform features/concepts

-- **Adding reviewers to PRs not supported**: Gitea older that v1.14.0 doesn't have the required API to support this.
+- **Adding reviewers to PRs not supported**: Gitea versions older than v1.14.0 do not have the required API.